testit-tms/adapters-js/testit-adapter-codecept/README.md

 - `description` - description in the autotest card
 - `labels` - tags in the work item
 - `link` - links in the autotest card
-- `nameSpace` - directory in the TMS system
+- `namespace` - directory in the TMS system
-- `className` - subdirectory in the TMS system
+- `classname` - subdirectory in the TMS system

 Description of methods:
 - `addLinks` - links in the autotest result